-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+· Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

-A variety of options and opportunities are made available for parents to be involved at Bardin Elementary School: they are invited to the monthly School Site Council/English Learner Advisory Committee meetings; monthly Coffee Klatches; and monthly Parent-Teacher Organization meetings.
-Bardin offers a Parenting Partners series of workshops which is lead by parents, so far, we will have one session this school year.
+A variety of options and opportunities are made available for parents to be involved at Bardin Elementary School: they are invited to the monthly School Site Council, English Learner Advisory Committee meetings, and monthly Coffee Klatches.
+Bardin offers a Parenting Partners series of workshops which is lead by parents, so far, we will have two eight week sessions this school year.
 There are also a variety of events throughout the year specifically designed to solicit parent involvement.
 These include: fall and spring parent-teacher conferences, Winter Program, cultural activities as well as a host of fundraising activities such as Family Movie Nights.
 Parents are encouraged to assist in classrooms to support their students and they are welcome to become involved in all extracurricular activities as well.